danmayer/rails_flaky_spec_examples/README.md

     * perhaps this one is to much of a CI or machine setup timing issue vs flaky tests?
 * class munging definine the same fake test class in two different specs, that would fail when run in wrong order

+# Interesting Seeds

+These can be helpful in terms of examples and understanding what is happening...
+Technically if absolutely everything goes right, the flaky spec suite could pass...

+* `bundle exec rspec --seed 23455 spec/models/` -> a passing run

 # Resources

 There are a number of good related posts and projects that are also good follow up reading on flaky specs.